 - Metal Roof Shingles and Tiles – Typically, these are manufactured from either aluminum or coated steel that has been pressed and formed into tiles or shingle shapes.

-Traditionally, metal roofing has been synonymous with barns or other agricultural structures.
+Traditionally, metal roofs have been synonymous with barns or other agricultural structures.
 Today’s metal roof styles go way beyond the outdoor shed and provide a variety of unique and stunning applications.

-- Curved Sheet Metal Roof – Curved or radius metal roofing panels offer a very unique approach to both modern and rustic designs, making it a top choice for designers and architects.
+- Curved Sheet Metal Roof – Curved or radius roofing panels offer a very unique approach to both modern and rustic designs, making them a top choice for designers and architects.